 A cover letter can be your best friend when it comes to explaining any gaps or terms of unemployment on your resume.

 Whether you’re a job hopper, unemployed, or over-qualified for the job, use the cover letter to describe your career.
-This is your chance to turn your weaknesses into greatest strengths.
+This is your chance to turn your weaknesses into strengths.

-Follow our complete guide to writing a powerful cover letter and submit a cover letter recruiters will love.
+Follow our complete guide to writing a powerful cover letter and submit a cover letter that recruiters will love.

-It’s tempting to use a single resume for multiple job applications.
+I know, it’s tempting to use a single resume for multiple job applications.
 Especially if you feel like you’ve finally managed to put together the perfect resume.

 Even if you’re applying for jobs within the same field, each position requires different skills.
-Equally, each company is looking for different qualities in their applicants.
+Equally, each company is looking for slightly different qualities in their applicants.

 A great place to start is building your resume with the job description in mind.
 What are the requirements?
 What tasks would you be doing?
 Always tailor your resume to the particular job you’re applying to.
+Always.

-For more tips check out this detailed guide on how to tailor your resume to a job offer.
+For more tips, check out this detailed guide on how to tailor your resume to a job offer.

-As much as 46% of applications get rejected in by employers due to inappropriate photos and information on their profile.
+Hmm, not impressive either.
+In fact, as much as 46% of applications get rejected due to inappropriate photos and information on their profile.